 As of December 31, 2021, we had federal and state tax net operating loss carryforwards of \$145.3 million and \$167.3 million, respectively.
 We also had foreign net operating loss carryforwards of \$1.5 million.
 All foreign net operating losses and approximately \$82.7 million of federal net operating losses are available to be carried forward indefinitely.
 The remaining federal net operating losses and all state net operating losses begin to expire in 2032 unless previously utilized.
-As of December 31, 2021, we also had federal and state research and development tax credit carryforwards of \$1.6 million.
-The federal and state research and development tax credit carryforwards of \$1.6 million.
-The federal and state research and development tax credit carryforwards of \$1.6 million.
-The foreign research and development tax credit carryforwards of \$1.6 million.
-The foreign research and development tax credit carryforwards of \$1.6 million.
-The foreign research and development tax credit carryforwards of \$1.6 million.
-The foreign research and development tax credit carryforwards of \$1.6 million.
-The foreign research and development tax credit carryforwards of \$1.6 million.
+As of December 31, 2021, we also had federal and state research and development tax credit carryforwards of \$6.1 million and foreign research and development tax credit carryforwards of \$1.6 million.
+The federal and state research and development tax credit carryforwards will begin to expire in 2032 and 2036, respectively, unless previously utilized.
+The foreign research and development tax credit carryforwards do not have an expiration date.